andreasTesting/NYC_taxi_tips/README.md

 - [ ] We have re-used code from several existing repositories, for example https://github.com/kthouz/NYC_Green_Taxi
 - [ ] In the current analysis population size is not considered explicitly (due to time limitations).
 We could resample and average a fixed boostrap size for each area to acount for that
 - [ ] The feature ranking from tree-based ensembles is biased against categorical predictors (tends to overemphasize continuous predictors).
-We could do more
+We could do more sophisticated feature ranking
 - [ ] Since we only run less than 50 neigborhood t-tests it is not critical but if more are run (like the full 266) Bonferroni and similar corrections should be applied to counteract the problem of multiple comparisons